 Cedric Asiavugwa, a third-year law student at Georgetown University in Washington, D.C., and campus minister, was among the passengers.
 A letter sent to the Georgetown community late March 10 said he was on his way home to Nairobi because of the death of his fiancee’s mother.

 Asiavugwa was a residential minister at Georgetown.
 He had served as assistant director of advancement at St. Aloysius Gonzaga Secondary School, a free high school for orphans with HIV/AIDS in Nairobi, before enrolling at the law school.
-He also had served refugees and marginalized people Zimbabwe, Kenya, Uganda and Tanzania and Zimbabwe before enrolling at Georgetown, the letter said.
+He also had served refugees and marginalized people in Zimbabwe, Kenya, Uganda and Tanzania before enrolling at Georgetown, the letter said.

 During the current semester at Georgetown, Asiavugwa was enrolled in the Center for Applied Legal Studies clinic, working with refugees seeking asylum in the U.S.